 If you have a tangible goal, start planning for it early.
 For example, if you want to learn a language, you can plan a one-month stop in Mendoza, Argentina, to study at a language school instead of hoping to pick up Spanish on your travels.

 Thinking about your goals beforehand can elevate your experience from a round-the-world jolly to a life-changing journey with lasting results.

-For more help on planning a trip around the world, get The Rough Guide to First-Time Around The World.
+For more help on planning a trip around the world, get Don’t Offer Papaya, our guide to your first time around the world.